giovannicoppola/alfred-searchio/README.md

 #### In-Workflow Configuration

 - `searchio [<query>]` — Show workflow settings
-  - `Update Available …` — Shown if there is a new version of the workflow available to download.
-Action the item to install it.
   - `Installed Searches …` — View and delete your configured searches
   - `All Engines …` — View supported engines and add new searches
   - `Import Search …` — Import a new search configuration from a URL (see [Importing Searches](#importing-searches))